 In 1884, it was built on the corner of Myrtle and Campbell streets and was called Central School.
 EPISD was home to the first public kindergarten class in Texas in 1893 at Central Elementary School.
 In 1885, the first high school was established and it was on the second floor of that same building.
 The subjects deemed critical, at that time, included mathematics, grammar and, at the top of the list, penmanship.

 Through the years, EPISD has grown to encompass more than 253 square miles.
 It is bordered by the Texas-New Mexico state line, the U.S. Mexico border and the Ysleta ISD.
-EPISD is made up of 11 high schools, 15 middle schools, and 57 elementary schools.
+EPISD is made up of 10 high schools, 14 middle schools, 46 elementary schools, 2 PreK-8 schools, 4 specialty schools.
 Other campuses include an alternative high school and middle school, a recovery program for students at risk of dropping out, an adult education school for GED and citizenship classes, an occupational center and several magnet schools.

 The district's oldest operating school, Alamo Elementary School, celebrated its 110th birthday in 2009.